onesinghashish/groot/README.md

-npx script for creating boilerplate
+npx script for boilerplate setup